 - Set the Database property to the database that will contain the new table. - Set the TableName property to the name of the new table. - Add field definitions to describe the fields in the new table.
 At design time, you can add the field definitions by double-clicking the FieldDefs property in the Object Inspector to bring up the collection editor.
 Use the collection editor to add, remove, or change the properties of the field definitions.
 At runtime, clear any existing field definitions and then use the AddFieldDef method to add each new field definition.
 For each new field definition, set the properties of the TFieldDef object to specify the desired attributes of the field. - Optionally, add index definitions that describe the desired indexes of the new table.
 At design time, you can add index definitions by double-clicking the IndexDefs property in the Object Inspector to bring up the collection editor.
 Use the collection editor to add, remove, or change the properties of the index definitions.
 At runtime, clear any existing index definitions, and then use the AddIndexDef method to add each new index definition.
-For each new index definition, set the properties of the IndexDef object to specify the desired attributes of the index. - Note At design time, you can preload the field definitions and index definitions of an existing table into the FieldDefs and IndexDefs properties, respectively.
+For each new index definition, set the properties of the TIndexDef object to specify the desired attributes of the index.

+At design time, you can preload the field definitions and index definitions of an existing table into the FieldDefs and IndexDefs properties, respectively.
 Set the Database and TableName properties to specify the existing table.
 Right click the table component and choose Update Table Definition.
 This automatically sets the values of the FieldDefs and IndexDefs properties to describe the fields and indexes of the existing table.
 Next, reset the Database and TableName to specify the table you want to create, cancelling any prompts to rename the existing table.
-If you want to store these definitions with the table component (for example, if your application will be using them to create tables on user's systems), set the StoreDefs property to True.
+If you want to store these definitions with the table component the StoreDefs property to True.